blablatdinov/lira/README.md

-# Onlivi
+# Lira

-Onlivi is a CLI tool that filters linter errors based on a specified line range.
+Lira is a CLI tool that filters linter errors based on a specified line range.

 ## Features